mrlesmithjr/ansible-rpi-k8s-cluster/README.md

 # Defines dhcp scope subnet for isolated network
 dhcp_scope_subnet: 192.168.100

+# Defines the number of nodes in cluster
+# Extremely important to define correctly, otherwise provisioning will fail.
+rpi_nodes: 5
 ```

 Based on the above we can ensure that we are only handing out `4` IP addresses